The Vanishing Velázquez: A 19th Century Bookseller's Obsession with a Lost Masterpiece

 NEW YORK TIMES BESTSELLER

 A Wall Street Journal Top 10 Nonfiction Book of 2016

-When John Snare, a nineteenth-century provincial bookseller, traveled to a liquidation auction, he stumbled on a vivid portrait of King Charles I that defied any explanation.
-The Charles of the painting was young—too young to be king—and yet also too young to be painted by the Flemish painter to which the work was attributed.
+When John Snare, a nineteenth century provincial bookseller, traveled to a liquidation auction, he found a vivid portrait of King Charles I that defied any explanation.
+The Charles of the painting was young—too young to be king—and yet also too young to be painted by the Flemish painter to whom the piece was attributed.
 Snare had found something incredible—but what?

-His research brought him to Diego Velazquez, whose long-lost portrait of Prince Charles has eluded art experts for generations.
-Velazquez (1599–1660) was the official painter of the Madrid court, during the time the Spanish Empire teetered on the edge of collapse.
-When Prince Charles of England—a man wealthy enough to help turn Spain’s fortunes—ventured to the court to propose a marriage with a Spanish princess, he allowed just a few hours to sit for his portrait.
-Snare believed only Velazquez could have met this challenge.
-But in making his theory public, Snare was ostracized, victim to aristocrats and critics who accused him of fraud, and forced to choose, like Velazquez himself, between art and family.
+His research brought him to Diego Velázquez, whose long-lost portrait of Prince Charles has eluded art experts for generations.
+Velázquez (1599–1660) was the official painter of the Madrid court, during the time the Spanish Empire teetered on the edge of collapse.
+When Prince Charles of England—a man wealthy enough to help turn Spain’s fortunes—proposed a marriage with a Spanish princess, he allowed just a few hours to sit for his portrait, and Snare believed only Velázquez could have been the artist of choice.
+But in making his theory public, Snare was ostracized and forced to choose, like Velázquez himself, between art and family.

 The Smithsonian Institution has entered affiliate agreements with the companies listed in our holiday shop, and earns a fee for every purchase made from following any link from these gift guide pages and making a purchase on the affiliate site.
 This fee helps fund Smithsonian’s activities.